aws/karpenter-provider-aws/website/content/en/preview/concepts/_index.md

 So, what constraints can you use as an application developer deploying pods that could be managed by Karpenter?

 Kubernetes features that Karpenter supports for scheduling pods include nodeAffinity and [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector).
-It also supports [PodDisruptionBudget](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) and [topologySpreadConstraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/).
+It also supports [PodDisruptionBudget](https://kubernetes.io/docs/tasks/run-application/configure-pdb/), [topologySpreadConstraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/), and [inter-pod affinity and anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity).

 From the Kubernetes [Well-Known Labels, Annotations and Taints](https://kubernetes.io/docs/reference/labels-annotations-taints/) page, you can see a full list of Kubernetes labels, annotations and taints that determine scheduling.